Shannon Kent on a deployment while assigned to a special missions unit. Photo courtesy of Joe Kent.

 She was outperforming men who came from very elite units and, in some cases, helping them through some of the events — which was a real blow to many egos.

 It should go without saying that there are no male/female standards in this selection.
-According to Kent’s Navy Evaluation & Counseling Record for that time period, she was trained in “technical skills, advanced medical training, mission planning, tradecraft and high risk environment training.”
+According to Kent’s Navy Evaluation Report & Counseling Record for that time period, she was trained in “technical skills, advanced medical training, mission planning, tradecraft and high risk environment training.”
 If that sounds vague, it is — you either have what it takes or you don’t.
 And nobody knows exactly what the unit is looking for.
 The ruck weighs what the ruck weighs, as they say.

 Ali Hassoon was no longer working in Baghdad.
 He had immigrated to the United States and joined the Army as a linguist.
-He found himself side-by-side in selection with the famed American redhead he had heard about all those years ago.
+He found himself side by side in selection with the famed American redhead he had heard about all those years ago.

 “She broke a lot of hearts,” Hassoon said.
 She was outperforming men who came from very elite units and, in some cases, helping them through some of the events — which was a real blow to many egos.
 Hassoon recalled how he was challenged by some of the swimming tests: “She took time to work with me, to make sure that I was prepared.
 She didn’t have to do that.”

 Indeed, her positivity, humility, and humor in even the most difficult of training events made her shine above the rest.
-Coffee or Die spoke with the unit’s current senior enlisted advisor, who oversaw the course and requested that his name not be used.
+Coffee or Die spoke with the unit’s current senior enlisted adviser, who oversaw the course and requested that his name not be used.

 “She’s the only person I have ever seen go through that selection and know without a doubt that they were the right person for the job,” he said.
 “It’s as if it wasn’t even a challenge for her.”